 \section{Gauge invariance and the background-field method}

-So far we have considered only a scalar field with no gauge interactions.
-In HUFT and in more general gauge theories, we require the regulator to respect gauge invariance and BRST symmetry.
-This is achieved by constructing the regulator as an entire function of the covariant operator $\Box = -g^{\mu\nu}D_\mu D_\nu$, rather than of the ordinary Laplacian.

-In the background-field formalism, one splits the gauge field $A_\mu$ into a classical background part $A_\mu^{\text{bg}}$ and a quantum fluctuation $a_\mu$:
+So far we have considered only a scalar field with no gauge interactions but in general gauge theories, we require the regulator to respect gauge invariance and BRST symmetry.
+This is achieved by constructing the regulator as an entire function of the covariant operator $\Box = g^{\mu\nu}D_\mu D_\nu$, rather than of the ordinary Laplacian.
+In the background field formalism, one splits the gauge field $A_\mu$ into a classical background part $A_\mu^{\text{bg}}$ and a quantum fluctuation $a_\mu$:

-One chooses a background-covariant gauge-fixing condition for $a_\mu$ that preserves invariance under gauge transformations of the background field $A_\mu^{\text{bg}}$.
+One chooses a background covariant gauge fixing condition for $a_\mu$ that preserves invariance under gauge transformations of the background field $A_\mu^{\text{bg}}$.
 The effective action $\Gamma[A_\mu^{\text{bg}}]$ obtained after integrating out $a_\mu$ is then manifestly gauge invariant under transformations of the background.
 In this setting, the regulator takes the form:

 where $\Box_{\text{adj}}$ is the covariant Laplace--Beltrami operator acting in the adjoint representation on the quantum gauge fluctuation $a_\mu$ and on the ghost fields.
-Because $\Box_{\text{adj}}$ transforms covariantly under background gauge transformations, the regulated kinetic terms and interaction vertices inherit the same symmetry.
+Since $\Box_{\text{adj}}$ transforms covariantly under background gauge transformations, the regulated kinetic terms and interaction vertices inherit the same symmetry.
 The resulting Feynman rules involve propagators and vertices multiplied by form factors $F(-p^2/M_*^2)$ in Minkowski momentum space, as in the scalar case.

-Expanding around the perturbative vacuum ($g_{\mu\nu}\to \eta_{\mu\nu}$, $A_\mu^{\text{bg}}\to 0$), $\Box_{\text{adj}}$ reduces to $\Box_M$ acting componentwise on the gauge and ghost fields.
-The plane-wave eigenfunctions and eigenvalues are therefore identical to the scalar case, and the transition to Euclidean momentum space proceeds exactly as in Section~4.
-The Ward and Slavnov--Taylor identities are preserved because the regulator is constructed from background-covariant operators, and the exponential damping factors $e^{-p_E^2/M_*^2}$ appear only as multiplicative factors that do not introduce additional poles or branch cuts.
+Expanding around the perturbative vacuum of ($g_{\mu\nu}\to \eta_{\mu\nu}$, $A_\mu^{\text{bg}}\to 0$) we see that $\Box_{\text{adj}}$ reduces to $\Box_M$ acting componentwise on the gauge and ghost fields.
+The plane wave eigenfunctions and eigenvalues are therefore identical to the scalar field case and the transition to Euclidean momentum space proceeds exactly as in the flat space scalar analysis above.
+The Ward and Slavnov--Taylor identities are preserved because the regulator is constructed from background covariant operators, and the exponential damping factors $e^{-p_E^2/M_*^2}$ appear only as multiplicative factors that do not introduce additional poles or branch cuts.